techyanimal/city-tour/README.md

 - If using external assets, import them via the Unity Asset Store or Package Manager.

-5. **Build and Run:**
+5. **Run:**

-- Go to File > Build Settings.

-- Select your target platform (e.g., PC, WebGL).

-- Click Build and Run.

-To get started with this project, we followed these steps:
-Cloned the repository to our local machine.
-Opened the project in Unity.
-Navigate to the "Scenes" folder and selected the scene we wanted to work on.
+- Navigate to the "Scenes" folder and selected the scene we wanted to work on.
-Used the tools and features provided to create our walkthrough of a city.

-Requirements
-Unity 2019.4 or higher
+- Use WASD or arrow keys to move

+## Use Cases
+- **Tourism Promotion**: Showcase a real city to attract tourists.
+- **Education**: Teach students about urban planning, architecture, or history.
+- **Gaming**: Serve as a prototype for a city-building or exploration game.
+- **Virtual Real Estate**: Allow users to explore properties or developments in a virtual environment.